vancesteven/PlanetProfile/README.md

 ## Prerequisites
 * SeaFreeze -- see https://github.com/Bjournaux/SeaFreeze
 * TEOS-10 Gibbs Seawater for python -- installed with conda
-* ObsPy python package -- installed with conda
+* ObsPy python package (optional) -- installed with conda
 * A working TeX/LaTeX distribution (such as TeXlive) is recommended for optimum plot labels.
 TeXlive is available at: https://tug.org/texlive/acquire-netinstall.html
 * Python 3.8+ installed, preferably via Anaconda.
 Required modules:
   * Standard Anaconda (for miniconda, install with conda install <packageName1> <packagename2> etc.):